 Mindful Movement and Meditation

 Go slow, mindfulness!
 We have to learn, we have to practice to embody our movement as we have been practicing many other things before we make the choice to slow down.
 Where are the commonalities and the differences between yoga and the Eight Fold Path of the Buddha?
 Most importantly how do you actually move beyond the story and develop a practice that explores and clarifies complimentary aspects of these two different paths?
-This date is a Drop-in, so no registration necessary.
-Please show up in comfortable clothing.
+Please wear comfortable clothing.
 There are cushions and chairs and mats available but you are also welcome to bring your own.